 Pre-seasoned bean pouches inspired by traditional Creole, Caribbean, and Latin American cuisines are the soul of this brand.
-Flavors like Cuban black bean and Trini chickpea curry are shelf-stable staples for those looking for more affordable, plant-based protein sources.
+Flavors like Cuban black bean and Trini chickpea curry are shelf-stable staples for those looking for affordable meal options.
 Purchasers also get the added benefit of knowing they’re supporting a company using a portion of its profits to help decrease health disparities for low-income households and marginalized communities.

 BLK & Bold

 Kick off the morning by sipping a sustainably produced beverage courtesy of this Certified B Corporation (a business that uses profits and growth to positively impact employees, communities, and the environment to build a more inclusive and sustainable economy).
 Though founders Pernell and Rod currently sell an assortment of loose and steeped teas in addition to whole- and ground-bean coffees, the limited edition BLK x BLK Farm To Cup Single Origin line showcases the variety and caliber of coffee that is grown in and sourced from Ethiopia.